 Mature gardens surround the house and barns, extending over 2.3 acres and comprising an orchard (with apples, pears, cherries, plums, blackberries and hazelnuts), a football pitch, a basketball hoop, a fire pit area and our very own lake.
 Overlooking the lake is a 10 person hot tub.
 The hot tub is eco-friendly and wood fired - so entirely natural with no chemicals!
 A lovely way to watch the sun set and to relax no matter what time of year.
 Also the perfect place to see all of nature’s visitors which included muntjac deer, rabbits, hares, ducks, doves, owls, woodpeckers and bats.

 There is so much to do around Brook Farm.
 We have wonderful cycling on quiet roads through sleepy Suffolk - we have a selection of bikes for your use.
 South Elmham Minster which dates between 1091-1119, is a three-mile round trip from Brook Farm.
-South Elmham Lakes are a beautiful pair of lakes five minutes walk away on a conservation farm with a wealth of bird life and trout fishing.
+We also have some wonderful footpaths around the Farm but please stick to the paths, close any gates and leave no trace.

 For trips slightly further afield, we have amazing sandy and shingle, dog-friendly beaches; Dunwich, Southwold and Walberswick where you can also go crabbing.
 There's a Maize Maze in Reydon and countless National Trust properties to visit.
 River swimming in the River Waveney, near Bungay is great fun too!